STEMinds/FaceMaskDetection-Rest-API/README.md

 * AIZOOTECH published 7959 images to train the models.
 The dataset is composed of [WIDER Face](http://shuoyang1213.me/WIDERFACE/) and [MAFA](http://www.escience.cn/people/geshiming/mafa.html), they verified and fixed some wrong annotations that exist in the original datasets.
 The datasets can be downloaded from [Google drive](https://drive.google.com/file/d/1QspxOJMDf_rAWVV7AU_Nc0rjo1_EPEDW/view?usp=sharing)

-This is written specifically for Raspberry Pi 4 but should work with any other system as well, other systems might need to follow different way of installing the depndenicies.
+This is written specifically for Raspberry Pi 4 but should work with any other system as well, other systems might need to follow different way of installing the dependencies.

-## Installing virtual environment
+## Setting up virtual environment

 You might want to consider to install all the packages in virtual environment just to prevent any issues that might happen during installation, to do so install virtual environment by running: